YOU’RE A SURVIVOR

-When taking on an extensive remodeling project you aren’t competing for $1 million in prize money.
-You’re vying for a beautiful new bath with your sanity still intact!
+When taking on an extensive remodeling project you aren’t competing for $1 million in prize money, you’re vying for a beautiful new bath with your sanity still intact.
+And quick hint?
+You’re going to win.

 - Make all of your design decisions before construction begins.
 It’s very stressful to make decisions on the fly.
 You may regret having to make them in haste.